 A total of 36,560 fatalities resulted from motor vehicle accidents in 2019.
 The number of deaths involving large trucks was 4,136.
 Additionally, of all truck crashes reported to the police every year, around 100,000 involve a fatigued driver.

 The North Carolina driver fatigue accident lawyers of DeMayo Law Offices can help you seek the financial compensation you need to cover your medical bills, lost wages, and other losses associated with the accident.
 The truck driver or trucking company should be held liable for the physical, emotional, and financial harm they caused.

-Call DeMayo Law Offices, LLP at (877) 333-1000 for a free consultation and to learn more about how we can help you after your truck driver fatigue accident in North Carolina.
+Call DeMayo Law Offices, Your North Carolina Law Firm™, at (877) 333-1000 for a free consultation and to learn more about how we can help you after your truck driver fatigue accident in North Carolina.